I slept at Everest Base Camp

 I was a little surprised by the fatigue I felt on the first trek as I thought I was well prepared.
 After my failed attempt to complete the trek last time, I spoke to Ian and quickly learned that I was training and preparing all wrong.

 First of all, on my first trip we were racing the trail, pumping high heart rates which I have learned it the totally wrong way to approach trekking at altitude.
 We would arrive tired sweaty with headaches each day.
-Our guides never told the group about drinking water and we never were hydrated.
-I have now learned how important this really is.
+Our guides never told the group about drinking water and we were never hydrated.
+I have now learned how important hydration, pace and acclimatization really is.

 Poor Guiding on my First Trip

 We only had one night in Namche on the way up.
-Our guide told us that there was bad weather coming and therefore, we needed to move higher.
+Our guide told us that there was bad weather coming and therefore, we needed to move higher quicker.
 This meant we had to skip the second planned night of acclimatization.
+This was complete rubbish as the weather never really deteriorated and the most of the ground got sick on my first trek to Everest.

-We would go higher so we could get to base camp sooner.
+The guide said, ‘we need to go higher so we can get to base camp sooner’.
 Nobody had an issue with this, because no one really understood altitude.
 Plus, we all felt fine in Namche and thought let’s keep going.
 This was a big mistake and cost me and all the team dearly.

 Walking Too Fast